★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Dividend Watch and Seeking Alpha cover?

-Both cover Stocks, and ETFs.
-Seeking Alpha adds coverage for Mutual Funds, Commodities, and Cryptos.
+Both cover stocks and ETFs.
+Seeking Alpha adds mutual funds, commodities, and cryptos on top.

 Does Dividend Watch or Seeking Alpha have real-time data?

-Seeking Alpha offers real-time data feeds, which is essential for active traders.
-Dividend Watch uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Seeking Alpha offers real-time data, which matters if you trade actively.
+Dividend Watch runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Dividend Watch and Seeking Alpha?